Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 Cross-Channel Marketing

-Cross-channel marketing focuses on building a strategic channel plan to reach your customers.
+Cross-channel marketing focuses on building a strategic communications plan to reach your customers.
 These can include email marketing, SMS messaging, push notifications, in-app messages, direct mail, and other channels, based on your audience’s preferences.
-When incorporating a cross-channel marketing plan into your growth marketing strategy, you need to focus on the individual user to understand their communication preferences, and build out your campaigns accordingly.
+When incorporating a cross-channel marketing plan into your growth marketing strategy, you need to focus on the individual user in order to understand their communication preferences, and to build out your campaigns accordingly.
 For example, A/B testing can help you first understand that a particular user responds to push message offers at a 60% higher rate than email marketing offers.
-Knowing this allows you to customize future campaigns to focus on push offers.
+Knowing this allows you to customize future campaigns efforts to focus on push offers.

 Customer Lifecyle